Hassel (river)

 The Hassel is a river of Saxony-Anhalt, in the East Harz Mountains in Germany.
-It flows through several municipalities including Stiege and the town of Hasselfelde.
-Its source is located not far from Stiege, to the south of the village.
-After about 10 km it flows into the Hassel Auxiliary Dam and later into the Rappbode Reservoir.
+It flows through several municipalities including Stiege and the town of Hasselfelde, located 4 km northwest.
+Its source is located 4 km south of Stiege.
+After about 10 km it flows into the Hassel Auxiliary Dam and later into the Rappbode Reservoir, following passage through a pre-dam to prevent the drying out of river valleys, reduce debris, and decrease turbidity.